Frequently Asked Questions for Masters Graduate Students

 When is my deadline to apply?

-MS and MCS Graduate Application Deadlines
+MS Graduate Application Deadlines

-Spring Admission deadline is Oct 15
+Spring Admissions deadline is Oct 15 for all students.

 If I am transferring, how many credits can I transfer?